 - Methods of showing care through being an engaged community member

-- Overcoming barriers that might be faced when assessing ability to be an engaged bystander and how different identities might influence the ability or willingness to show care or be an engaged community member
+- Overcoming challenges that might be faced when assessing ability to be an engaged community member and how different identities might influence the ability or willingness to show care or be an engaged community member

 - Available resources